Complete Guide to a Standard Backdrop Size for Every Occasion

 Newborn Photography

 Infant portraits often require different setups for overhead and front-on perspectives.
+The idea is to focus on the face and the potential cute moves babies make.

 Props, blankets, and baskets must fit comfortably within the frame while maintaining a soft background.